-Signs of Gaucher disease type 1, the most common form in western countries, can vary widely from person to person.
-Some people experience severe symptoms, while others have none at all.
+The effects Gaucher disease can have on the body can vary widely from person to person.
+Some people experience severe Gaucher disease symptoms, while others have none at all.

-If you have Gaucher disease, you may have symptoms such as:
+If you have Gaucher disease, your body may be affected as follows:

 - Swollen belly due to spleen and liver enlargement

 Types of Gaucher Disease

 Scientists divide Gaucher disease into 3 different types based on the presence or absence of early-onset brain involvement, including: